shambrain/FaceFusion-3-NSFW-Fix/README.md

    Go to `pinokio\api\facefusion-pinokio.git\facefusion\facefusion`.
 3. **Replace the File**: Replace the existing `content_analyser.py` file with the modified one from the fix.
 4. **Make the File Read-Only**: Right-click on `content_analyser.py`, select **Properties**, and check **Read-only**.
 This prevents future updates from overwriting your fix.

+## Why You Should Apply This Fix 🛠️

+- **Total Privacy**: Run FaceFusion entirely **locally**.
+Your data stays on your device, and nothing is shared online.
+- **Full Control**: Disable the NSFW filter to unlock fast, unrestricted image and video processing.
+- **No More Worries**: Never worry about the developers pushing updates that break your workflow or limit your capabilities.
+With this fix, you're in charge.
+- **Speed & Efficiency**: Skip the unnecessary checks and enjoy a faster, smoother processing experience.

 ## Final Thoughts 🤩